The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Millburn: Walk 5 minutes to the South Mountain Fairy Trail and hike toward the waterfall.

-South Orange: Walk ~35 minutes to Hemlock Falls, then hike toward the fairy houses tucked beneath mossy trees.
+South Orange: Walk 35 minutes to the Locust Grove Trailhead (Hemlock Falls) then hike from the waterfall toward the fairy houses tucked beneath the mossy trees.

 4. Breakneck Ridge